In this article, I’ll cover profitability, both why it’s important and how to measure it.

 British American Tobacco (BAT), as the name suggests, is a FTSE 100 company with a long history in the tobacco industry.
 It owns brands such as Dunhill and Rothmans and is investing in and researching electronic cigarettes as regulation on smoking gets ever tighter.

-To calculate net return on capital employed we’ll need the figures for net profit, shareholder equity and total borrowings, which you can see in Table 3.1 along with the net ROCE value for each year.
+To calculate Profitability we’ll need the figures for net earnings, shareholder equity, total borrowings and lease liabilities, which you can see in Table 3.1 along with the net ROCE value for each year.

 Table 3.1: British American Tobacco’s net ROCE to 2018